lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     You can specify the JDWP options in a few alternative ways:

-    * Engage the ICF defaults.
+    * Engage the Identity Connector Framework (ICF) defaults.

         You could rely on the default JDWP options defined for the RCS Docker container.
 You can do it by supplying the expected `jpda` argument to the ICF's [Docker ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) script: